 Pay monthly devices are also free to unlock with Tesco Mobile, unless it’s a brand new, flagship phone or tablet, but Tesco will let you know when you get in touch with your unlock request.

-It can take up to 20 days to unlock a phone on Tesco Mobile, but the company says it normally takes seven.
+It can take up to seven days to unlock a phone on Tesco Mobile.
+You simply need to complete the online unlocking request form found here.

 Three has an online unlocking form available, but if you purchased your phone from Three after 1 January 2014 your device will already be unlocked.

 Most Virgin Mobile phones will already be unlocked, so you should have no trouble here.
 Just try the new SIM card and it should work without requiring any further action.

 You’ll be able to use Vodafone’s online unlock request form here.
 It may take up to 10 working days to recieve an unlock code from the company.
 You’ll need to be up to date with your bills, too.